What is EPS in stocks? Earnings per share, why it’s important, how it's used

 Reacting to “missed earnings” and “beating estimates”

 You might have heard these cliches in the media.
 If a company has “beaten” or “exceeded” the estimate, that means the reported figures have exceeded the Wall Street analyst consensus.
-Similarly, if a company has “missed” earnings, this means that the reported figure came below what was expected.
+Similarly, if a company has “missed” earnings, that's because the reported figure came below what was expected.

 - If the overperformance was a surprise, the share price is likely to go up after the earnings announcement;